freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/10-steps-on-how-to-conquer-a-hackathon/index.md

 5.  **Enjoy the free food.**

-Another awesome aspect of hackathons is free food, since you're there for minimum of 12 hours up to 4 or 5 days (extreme cases), they provide free meals for the participants, YUM!
+Another awesome aspect of hackathons is free food.
+Ssince you're there for minimum of 12 hours, up to (in extreme cases) 4 or 5 days, they provide free meals for the participants.
+YUM!

 6.  **Learn as much as you can.**

 One of the best parts about a hackathon is learning some really cool things.
-A lot of people who come to the events have different skill sets, expertise, and educational background.
+A lot of people who come to the events have different skill sets, areas of expertise, and educational backgrounds.
 From this, you can learn anything and everything they have to offer.
-Some of the participants will give you links to cool libraries, tutorials and communities, some will just throw around a new buzzword, some will even show you a cool ergonomic gadget that can improve your workflow.
+Some of the participants will give you links to cool libraries, tutorials, and communities.
+Some will just throw around a new buzzword; some will even show you a cool ergonomic gadget that can improve your workflow.
 Last but not least, learning some technical skills on the spot with other participants is invaluable!

 7.  **Network.**

-Coming from a non-technical educational background, this was one of the most important and eye opening aspects for me at my first hackathon.
-Often at times, recruiters will be there, other developers, VCs, and even lawyers looking to represent the next big innovation.
-Finally, you can make friends for life with some of the other attendees either in your group or not.
+Coming from a non-technical educational background, this was one of the most important, and eye-opening, aspects for me at my first hackathon.
+Often, recruiters will be there.
+They may be other developers, VCs, or even lawyers looking to represent the next big innovation.
+Finally, you can make friends for life with some of the other attendees, whether they're in your group or not.

 8.  **Go at it alone.**

-This, initially was one of my biggest mountains of fear to climb.
-I really wanted to go with some people that I know, but if you do that, they become a crutch and you cling to them.
-The goal is to branch out and make new friends and meet new people.
+Initally, this was one of my biggest mountains of fear to climb.
+I really wanted to go with some people that I knew, but if you do that, they become a crutch you cling to.
+Part of the goal of a hackathon is to branch out, make new friends, and meet new people.
 You'll be glad that you did.

 9.  **Embrace the experience.**

-Sometimes when you're caught in the middle of a bug you can't fix, or your team seems to be not getting along, remember that all of this is part of the experience of coming to a hackathon.
-You're not the first person to feel this way and you won't be the last.
+Sometimes, when you're caught in the middle of a bug you can't fix or your team seems to be not getting along, remember that all of this is part of the experience of coming to a hackathon.
+You're not the first person to feel this way, and you won't be the last.
 Treat it all as part of the learning experience.

 10.  **Have fun!**